kritanjalijain/ML_from_Scratch/Day5_Projects/README.md

 #### How to run?
-You will find `README.md` file in each project directory.
 First fork the repository to run projects locally with `octave` or `MATLAB`.
-Then follow the instructions of `README.md` file to run any project.
+Then follow the instructions of `README.md` file to run this project.